hberge/hberge/README.md

 👋 Hi, I’m Hans Kristian,
-I’m a hardware developer and often work within both analog and digital disciplines.
-I also do some project management.
+I work at IDEAS as a integrated circuits hardware developer and I work in both analog and digital disciplines.
+I also have project management responsibilities.

 <!---
 hberge/hberge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.